 So this year, I got out the box of Christmas books when we turned the calendar to November.
-We’re going to put aside all our other read-alouds and immerse ourselves in the stories of Christmas.
+We’re going to put aside all our other read-alouds and immerse ourselves in the stories of the season.

-I’m sure we all share a love for The Christmas Carol (please tell me you own the beautiful Radio Theatre rendition! ) and The Polar Express.
-But here I wanted to share a few of my favorite Christmas books that are a bit rarer.
+I’m sure we all share a love for Dickens’ classic The Christmas Carol (please tell me you own the beautiful Radio Theatre rendition! ).
+And I hope your bookshelf contains The Christmas Miracle of Jonathan Toomey and One Wintry Night.
+But here I wanted to share a few of our favorite Christmas books that are a bit rarer.